uselagoon/lagoon/docs/resources/faq.md

 # FAQ

-## How do I contact my Lagoon administrator?

-You should have a private Slack channel that was set up for you to communicate - if not, or you've forgotten how to contact us, reach out at [support@amazee.io](mailto:support@amazee.io).

 ## I found a bug! 🐞

+If you've found a bug, please raise a GitHub issue for it, or contact {{ defaults.helpstring }}.

+## I found a security issue! 🐞

-If you've found a bug or security issue, please send your findings to [support@amazee.io](mailto:support@amazee.io).
-Please DO NOT file a GitHub issue for them.
+If you've found a security issue, please send your findings to [security@amazee.io](mailto:security@amazee.io).
+Please DO NOT file a GitHub issue for it.

 ## I'm interested in amazee.io's hosting services with Lagoon